When it comes to customer communication, email templates are a marketer’s best friend.

 How to Craft It:

-How you create these emails will depend on your industry.
+How you create these digital marketing email templates will depend on your industry.

 An e-commerce business, like I stated above, will likely send product recommendations based on personalized history.